widdowquinn/2016-01-11-dundee/lessons/R_gapminder/slides.md

 ### Learning objectives

-* To understand why we divide programs in to small, single-purpose functions
+* To understand why we divide programs into small, single-purpose functions
 * To understand how to define a function
 * To understand how to test a function (and why)